 \subsection{Experiment design}

-Our experimental methodology is both hierarchical and greedy.
-Using cognitive distortions as an example to show our points, our evaluations spanned several dimensions: \begin{itemize} \item Prompt Design Perspective: Initially, we assessed four prompting strategies within the zero-shot learning framework.
-Subsequently, based on their performance metrics, the top two strategies were selected for further evaluation in the few-shot learning setting across various LLMs. \item LLM Performance Perspective: Across all zero-shot prompts, ChatGLM2-6B's performance was found to be lacking, resulting in our decision to omit it from subsequent few-shot prompting experiments.
+Our experiments focus on validating the two proposed tasks, particularly testing different strategies for using LLMs.
+This includes four zero-shot and three few-shot prompt construction strategies, as well as the performance of fine-tuned LLMs.
+In total, we compare two types of supervised learning methods and eight LLMs.
+Using cognitive distortions as an example to show our points, our evaluations spanned several dimensions: \begin{itemize} \item Prompt conduction: Initially, we assessed four prompting strategies within the zero-shot learning conduction.
+Subsequently, based on their performance, the top two strategies were selected for further evaluation in the few-shot learning setting across various LLMs. \item LLM ability: In our experiments, we found that the performance of the ChatGLM2-6B and GLM-130B models was completely fail.
+Therefore, we decided to use the latest version of the GLM series, the GLM-4 model, to evaluate performance on the newly expanded dataset.
 For GPT-3.5, its token limitation prevented us from entering five samples for each category during few-shot prompting.
-Consequently, we reserved the train$_{5}$ approach exclusively for GPT-4. \item Fine-tuning Perspective: A discernible performance chasm exists between GPT-3.5 and GPT-4.
-However, OpenAI's recent introduction of fine-tuning capabilities for GPT-3.5 and reports from official channels suggest that, under specific conditions, GPT-3.5 might outperform GPT-4 post fine-tuning.
-Consequently, our attention was centered on the fine-tuning of GPT-3.5.
-Regrettably, the current iteration of GPT-4 lacks fine-tuning functionalities, curtailing our capacity to assess its potential in this dimension. \end{itemize}
+Consequently, we reserved the ${\mathrm{ref}}_{5}$ approach exclusively for GPT-4.